Step 1: Connect to your data

 Your manager has asked you to look into the overall sales and profitability for the company and to identify key areas for improvement.
 You have a bunch of data, but you aren’t sure where to start.
 With a free trial of Tableau Desktop(Link opens in a new window), you decide to begin there.

 Open Tableau Desktop and begin

-The first thing you see after you open Tableau Desktop is the start page.
+The first thing you see after you open Tableau Desktop is the Start page(Link opens in a new window).
 Here, you select the connector (how you will connect to your data) that you want to use.

 The start page gives you several options to choose from:

 - Connect to data that is stored in a file, such as Microsoft Excel, PDF, Spatial files, and more.

 - Connect to data that is stored on Tableau Server, Microsoft SQL Server, Google Analytics, or another server.